4 January 2019

 Evolutionary trees are powerful tools for prediction, species discovery, monitoring and conservation.
 To better understand how the world’s plants and fungi are related to each other and how they have evolved, we aim to complete the Plant and Fungal Trees of Life (PAFTOL).
 Through comparative analysis of DNA sequence data, the backbones of these Trees of Life are already relatively well understood, and many components have been studied in great detail.
 However, DNA data are still lacking for many genera and the vast majority of species of plants and fungi, preventing their accurate placement within this evolutionary framework.

-To complete the Plant and Fungal Trees of Life for all genera, we will utilise Kew’s collections to produce genome-scale DNA data for a representative of each genus of plant and fungi using high-throughput sequencing technologies.
+To complete the Plant and Fungal Trees of Life for all genera, we will utilise Kew’s collections to produce genome-scale DNA data for a representative of each genus of plant and fungus using high-throughput sequencing technologies.
 This comprehensive investigation of evolutionary relationships will provide a unifying framework for comparative plant and fungal research, greatly accelerating the discovery of new taxa, particularly in less well-known groups, as well as facilitating the exploration of properties and uses.
 The project is an essential step towards the compilation of genomic data for all known species using Kew’s collections.

 Genomic data for one representative of all 14,000 flowering plant genera.